CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Data persistance -> Input.java, Output.java
   * Classes used to save and load data from and to the app and file
 * Alex
-  * GPA calculations functionality -> Calculator.java
+  * GPA calculations functionality -> ExcelFormatter.java, ExcelFileExporter.java
-  * Set up the base functionalities of the model related classes -> Calculator.java, Course.java, Assignment.java, Model.java, School.java, UserData.java
+  * Created JUnit tests-> every file inside the test directory

 ## Sprint 2 Project Status
 Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
 The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.